-Japanese prefer railway transportationRailways are the country’s major means of passenger transport, allowing commuters fast and frequent access to and between major cities and metropolitan areas.
+Japanese prefer railway transportationRailways are the country’s main method of passenger transport, allowing commuters fast and frequent access to and between major cities and metropolitan areas.
 Shinkansen, or bullet trains, are high-speed trains, which connect the country from the northern island of Hokkaido to the southern parts of Kyushu.
-With few exceptions, Shinkansen trains run on entirely separate lines from their commuting train counterparts.
+With few exceptions, Shinkansen trains run on entirely separate lines from their commuter train counterparts.

-While passenger rail transport is well developed, the vehicle road system is considered insufficient for the number of vehicles owned in Japan.
-Due to a high population density and a limited amount of available land usable for road construction, the latter is seen as problematic.
-The streets of Japan’s major cities are usually narrow, with few, yet expensive parking options.
+What are other common modes of public transportation in Japan?While passenger rail transport is well developed, Japan’s road network is considered insufficient for the number of vehicles in the country due to a high population density and a limited amount of available land usable for road construction.
+Moreover, the streets of Japan’s major cities are usually narrow, with parking options that are both sparse and expensive.
 While mini-sized cars, so-called kei cars, are the domestic automotive industry’s response to full mobility in a constrained space, most people rely on public transport or bicycles to get around on a day-to-day basis.

-Public buses in Japan usually serve a minor role, primarily transiting bus passengers to and from train stations.
+Public buses in Japan usually serve a minor role, primarily transporting bus passengers to and from train stations.
 Exceptions are long-distance bus services, airport bus services, and buses in areas poorly served by rail transport.
 Taxi services perform a similar role by supplementing the rail system, especially after midnight when most rail lines cease to operate.